 - Does not take up space on your stove top.
 (It does take up counter space, however.)

-Some electric models have an inner bin that is Teflon-coated.
+Lesser problems are that some electric models have an inner bin that is Teflon-coated.
 This might outgas and impart a little bad flavor to the food, as well.
 However, it is probably fine and somewhat easier to clean.

 ADVANTAGES OF STOVE-TOP PRESSURE COOKERS